Whether you’re completely new to social media marketing or just need to update your strategy, we’ve got you covered with this step-by-step guide.

 Trends may come and go, but while they’re around they gain a lot of attention.
 You can ride the wave of their popularity and pull some of it your way if you stay up to date with trending topics and use them to create shareable content when appropriate.
 Here are a few ways to keep up:

 One of the most popular trends in content creation is to include customers in the creation process.
-This is known as customer-generated content and enables your fans and followers to become brand ambassadors.
+This is known as user-generated content and enables your fans and followers to become brand ambassadors.
 There is a lot of power in ordinary people vouching for a brand.
-According to Adweek, customer-generated content results in 29% higher web conversions than campaigns or websites that don’t use them.
+According to Adweek, customer-generated content results in 29% higher web conversions than campaigns or websites that don’t use them, and 45% of marketers agree that user-generated content improves their social media campaigns.
 This is a good reason to actively encourage your fans and followers to show you how they’re using your product on their own social media and then share their content on your social media platform.

 Great social media content doesn’t have to break the bank.
 There are tons of useful tools and templates available online that are cost-effective and will help you get the job done quickly and easily.
 For example, Placeit has a number of excellent ad templates for use on Facebook and Instagram, as well as several cool video ad templates.
 In addition, if you are proficient in Adobe software you’ll find loads of useful templates on both Envato Elements and Envato Market.